Updated April 2026

 4. Consider your current health and age

-Your health and age now may be different from when you first applied.
-A new underwritten policy may cost more or be harder to obtain.
+Your health and age now may differ from when you first applied.
+A new underwritten policy may cost more or be harder to obtain than your existing cover.

 How Funeral Insurance Claims Work

-Funeral insurance claims are typically made by the beneficiary or executor after the policyholder's death.
+Funeral insurance claims are typically lodged by the beneficiary or executor after the policyholder passes away.

 1